isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 1. Save your file by clicking **File** \> **Save**.

-1. Right-click on a checked-out file and choose from the following two options:
+1. Right-click on a checked-out file or map in one of the following locations:
+    - AEM Guides panel
+    - DITA Maps Manager panel
+    - The file tab when you open a map or topic in the Editor.
+    - The map tab in the DITA Maps Manager panel.

+1. Choose from the following two options:

    -  **Check-In**: Checks-in the selected file from your local system into AEM repository.
    -  **Check-In with Dependents:** If you have checked-out a file along with its dependents, then use this option to check in all dependent files in one single operation.
 On selecting this option, you are shown the Check-In dialog with all dependent files.
 Click OK to check-in all files at once.